-Description, short description for this PIN List.
+Description, this is a short description for this PIN List.

-Pin List, set the PIN List for this record (If you want to add more of a pin do it in a new line) only can introduce numbers and characters #.
+Pin List, here you set the PIN List for this record (If you want to add more than one pin do it in a new line).
+You can only introduce numbers and the characters and #.